Jim McDonald (Coronation Street): 2018

-Seeing that Johnny is panicking over his blackmailer, Jim and Hannah are confident that they'll soon be out of weatherfield with the money.
+Seeing that Johnny is panicking over his blackmailer, Jim and Hannah are confident that they will soon be out of Weatherfield with the money.
 Despite this, Jim is still torn between wanting to be with his family.
-This increases when Liz becomes closer to him and Steve asks him to be his best man, both of which apologising for abandoning him in prison.
+This increases when Liz becomes closer to him, and Steve asks him to be his best man, both of them apologising for abandoning him in prison.

 Happier than ever, Jim slowly starts to distance himself from Hannah and the scheme.
-After Johnny tricks Hannah into receiving a fake bag of money, which also reveals to him that she's the blackmailer, he tells Liz who becomes suspicious of her despite Hannah's lying explanation.
-Still completely trusting Jim, Liz speaks to him about it and expresses her wish that she'd been a better mother as Jim acts as a shoulder to cry on, all thoughts of Hannah forgotten.
-He later kisses Liz, not realising that Hannah had witnessed the whole thing.
+After Johnny tricks Hannah into receiving a fake bag of money, which also reveals to him that she is the blackmailer, he tells Liz, who becomes suspicious of her, despite Hannah's lying explanation.
+Still completely trusting Jim, Liz speaks to him about it, and expresses her wish that she had been a better mother.
+As Jim acts as a shoulder to cry on, all thoughts of Hannah are forgotten.
+He later kisses Liz, not realising that Hannah has witnessed it all.

 On the day of Steve and Tracy's wedding, Jim discovers that Liz has sent the money.
-When he is confronted by Hannah over the kiss, he says that it was simply to keep Liz sweet and that it's worked because she's sent the money.
-Hannah, forgiving Jim, is ecstatic and says that they can finally leave.
-Jim however, wanting to stay with his family, attempts to fool Hannah by telling her to leave now and that he'd follow her on in a few days, in order to avoid suspicion.
-Hannah refuses to leave, telling him that they started this together and they'll leave together, and so a frustrated Jim tells her that they'll stay for the wedding.
-When Liz tells Jim that she loves him and wants to start again, Jim makes up his mind to stay and they kiss, which is once again seen by Hannah.
+When he is confronted by Hannah over the kiss, he says that it was simply to keep Liz sweet, and that it has worked, because she has sent the money.
+Hannah, forgiving Jim, is ecstatic, and says that they can finally leave.
+Jim, however, wanting to stay with his family, attempts to fool Hannah by telling her to leave now, and that he will follow her on in a few days, in order to avoid suspicion.

+Hannah refuses to leave, telling him that they started this together, and they will leave together, so a frustrated Jim tells her that they will stay for the wedding.
+When Liz tells Jim that she loves him and wants to start again, Jim makes up his mind to stay, and they kiss, which is once again seen by Hannah.
 After Jim insults her and says that his and Liz's love is true, Hannah decides to trick Jim and reveal the scam to Liz.

-After asking Jim to see her in private, Hannah feigns forgiveness and says that she has decided to leave so that Jim can be with Liz.
-Jim is delighted that he'll soon have his family back and accepts Hannah's request of one last kiss - it's then revealed that Liz was in the bathroom the whole time and walks out to see the kiss, leaving Jim horrified.
+After asking Jim to see her in private, Hannah feigns forgiveness, and says that she has decided to leave so that Jim can be with Liz.
+Jim is delighted that he will soon have his family back, and accepts Hannah's request of one last kiss.
+However, it is then revealed that Liz was in the bathroom the whole time, and walks out to see the kiss, leaving Jim horrified.